spookylukey/table-format/README.md

 ### Tuples

-We also support having lists of tuples as well as lists of lists, and this will be preserved.
+It also supports having lists of tuples as well as lists of lists, and this will be preserved.

 ### Black